jmcmahonaps/APS/pan-os-8-panorama.md

 5. Check the "Reboot device after install" button, then click "OK" to install.
 6. Repeat steps 3-5 for PAN-OS 8.0.6.
 7. When Data comes back up, log into PANORAMA (NOT DATA) via the CLI.
 8. Run the command "request logdb migrate lc serial-number 007307***" to begin the migration of Data's logs to the new PAN-OS 8 log format.
-This is the serial number for Data. (more info: https://live.paloaltonetworks.com/t5/Community-Blog/Upgrade-Panorama-logs-to-PAN-OS-8-0-FAQ/ba-p/154755)
+This is the serial number for Data.

 **Upgrade Considerations/Notes:**